 Outline and contributions.
 In this paper we propose a lightweight data exchange framework tailored for non-expert and casual users sharing semi-structured data on the Web or in P2P systems.
-More specifically, we discuss a minimalistic generic hierarchical data model as well as a schema formalism that capture essential features of XML and tabular data (Section 3), and present the data exchange problem on those terms.
+More specifically, we discuss a simple generic hierarchical data model as well as a schema formalism that capture essential features of XML and tabular data (Section 3), and present the data exchange problem in those terms.
 We then discuss our Data Fitting algorithm, which restructures instances of our data model according to a target schema, without any user intervention (Section 4).
 We present experimental results on real Web data from several domains showing that our approach is very promising (Section 5).
-Conclusions and future work are given in Section 6.
+Finally, we conclude in Section 6.